Immigration detention in the United States: Privatization

 In 2017, Donald Trump signed an executive order to expand the Mexico–United States border wall and increase the building of detention centers.
-A memo from top Homeland Security officials published in 2017 outlined the goal to detain 85,000 undocumented immigrants per day.
+A memo from top Homeland Security officials published in 2017 outlined the goal to detain 85,000 illegal immigrants per day.
 Private prison companies have benefitted from Trump's strict stance on detainable immigrants because they are paid per inmate per day.
 GEO Group and CoreCivic, the two largest private prison companies, are known financial supporters of Trump's campaign.
 Both GEO Group and CoreCivic have released statements in support of Trump's new policies.

 The Varick Federal Detention Facility in Manhattan is one of these privatized detention centers.
 The Varick facility is managed by Ahtna Technical Services, Inc., an Alaskan corporation that hires a subcontractor to provide guards, transportation, and equipment used at the center.
 In 2009, ICE proposed the construction of an immigration detention center outside of Los Angeles, which would be operated by a private corporation.

 People previously held in private detention centers have also sued over private prison's work programs to seek damages.
 GEO Group, the second largest private prison company in the United States, has been found to only pay workers in their programs one dollar a day—or less, while also punishing detainees who refuse with solitary confinement.
 Professor Jackie Stevens of Northwestern University's Deportation Research Clinic obtained documents that highlighted the financial troubles as a result of these lawsuits.
 Because of these suits, GEO Group asked the federal government for repayment over unexpected costs of running these private detention centers.
 In March 2018, 18 Republican members of Congress sent a letter to Attorney General Jeff Sessions, claiming these low paying work programs—with threat of solitary confinement -- "improve detainees morale."

+In June 2025, the Federal Government promised to reimburse the state of Florida US$608 million in expenses, many billed by private companies for a detention center in the Everglades.
+A standing 2023 immigration "state of emergency" was invoked to seize a county-owned airfield and fast-track construction without the usual environmental reviews or collaboration with local officials.
+The Florida Division of Emergency Management and the governor's office bypassed procurement and competitive bidding rules and selected IRG Global Emergency Management, who had given $10,000 to Florida's Republican Party on June 24, 2025, for a $1.1 million contract for "operational support services in support of migration efforts in the State," followed by two more contracts with Florida, totaling over $5 million.
+IRG is an offshoot of Access Restoration Services US, Inc., a major campaign donor to Republicans.